neqkir/attention-mechanism/README.md

-Some diverse resources on attention-mechanism
+Learning resources and gathering on the concept of attention-mechanism

-(1) Attention mechanism in the paper on transformers **Attention is all you need** https://arxiv.org/abs/1706.03762
+(1) Attention mechanism in **Attention is all you need** https://arxiv.org/abs/1706.03762 (transformers)

 " An attention function can be described as mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
 The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key.